PendalF89/currencyconverter/plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-More than 170+ currency exchange rates.
+More than 170+ currency rates.
 The data about currency rates is free and updates each hour automatically.

 == Description ==

-More than 170+ currency exchange rates.
-The data with currency exchange rates is free and updates each hour automatically.
+More than 170+ currency rates.
+The data with currency rates is free and updates each hour automatically.

 Features:

-1. Few widgets for showing currency exchange rates.
+1. Few widgets for showing currency rates.
 Each widget have multiple settings for customizing.
 2. You can choose data provider.
 3. No additional load to your site.
-Currency exchange rates updated in background and cached.
+Currency rates updated in background and cached.
 4. Useful API for creating your custom widgets or showing exchange rates anywhere on your website.

 = Data providers =